A boost to the digitization of Switzerland

 Key milestone: June 2018

 The harmonization of payment traffic is well under way.
 An important milestone is changing accounting software over to ISO 20022 by the end of June 2018.
-Among other things, organizations that manage the switch by then will meet the technical requirements to replace existing payment slips with the QR-bill from 2019.
+Among other things, organizations that manage the switch by then will meet the technical requirements to replace existing payment slips with the QR-bill in 2019.
 Companies of all sizes have already moved their payment processes over to ISO 20022.
 Four of them talk about their experience with the changeover and the benefits they’re set to gain from the new digital processes.